thenfour/digifujam/readme.md

 ## odds & ends & quirks

+- Instrument IDs must be conservative wrt characters, because they are used in jq selectors and such.
 - /stats.html to see activity graphs
 - /storage to view storage (feed, server state...)
 - server environment variables: